-The Fred Schroeder Memorial Trail (about Fred) to High Point Cliff is a wonderful woods walk of about 3-miles round trip.
-Located in Boyd Thatcher State Park’s north section it has fewer visitors than the trails in the southern section.
-However, the trails in the area are popular with trail runners and mountain bikers.
+The Fred Schroeder Memorial Trail (about Fred) to High Point Cliff is a beautiful woods walk of about 3-miles round trip.
+Located in Boyd Thatcher State Park’s north section, it has fewer visitors than the southern section’s trails.
+However, the routes in the area are popular with trail runners and mountain bikers.
 Given the views from High Point Cliff, you can be sure that you’ll share this place with others, especially in season.
 The Fred Schroeder Memorial Trail is a beautiful family-friendly hike and has many cool attractions for the young hiker.

-The trail has the tendency to be wet and muddy in the warm seasons and icy in the winter when snow is minimal.
-Given this, in winter, it may be wise to bring microspikes, snowshoes, or skis depending on conditions in order to stay on the trail and not stray into the woods or get injured.
+The trail tends to be wet and muddy in the warm seasons and icy in the winter when snow is minimal.
+Given this, in winter, it may be wise to bring microspikes, snowshoes, or skis, depending on conditions, to stay on the trail and not stray into the woods or get injured.

 You begin this hike at the end of Carrick Road at a parking area in an old bluestone quarry.

 The parking area is large and open.
-However, at the start of the road, there is a sign that says the road is seasonally maintained and that between November and March it is not plowed.
-On this day, the road was clear and we had no problems getting to the trailhead.
+However, at the start of the road, a sign says the road is seasonally maintained between November and March, it is not plowed.
+On this day, the road was clear, and we had no problems getting to the trailhead.
 In years with lots of snow, call the park and ask if the road is open.

-On this day we headed south (right) on the Schroeder trail.
+On this day, we headed south (right) on the Schroeder trail.
 From this point, the trail enters the woods on the level and can be wet and icy.
 You’ll be hiking through a beautiful section of conifers.
-Throughout your hike, you will be passing through sections of Pine, Hemlock, and Fir.
+Throughout your hike, you will be passing through areas of Pine, Hemlock, and Fir.

-After about .4-miles of hiking the trail with swing left and begin a .18-mile drop slabbing the side of a hill.
+After about .4-miles of hiking, the trail with swing left and began a .18-mile drop slabbing the side of a hill.

 At .6-miles from the parking area, you will reach four corners.
 This junction provides access to the W-3, W-4, and W-5 connector trails.
 Taking the W-3 or W-4 will reconnect you with the Schroeder trail.
 W-5 will connect up with the Hang Glider Road trail.

 You will follow the red trail another .17-miles to the junction where the Long Path and Schroeder trail become one with both blazes.
-Keep in mind that closer to the escarpment is an umarked path which follows it crest.
+Keep in mind that closer to the escarpment is an unmarked path that follows its crest.
 Take this only if you feel comfortable following paths.

 From this junction, it is about .47-miles to High Point Cliff.
 The trail continues to be icy during the winter.
 There are also crevasses in the rock formations that line and cross the trail.
 One such crevasse requires a small wooden footbridge.

 However, others are situated just off the trail.
-One can imagine that in conditions where the snow cover makes these hard to see a person could step and injure a leg.
+One can imagine that when the snow cover makes these hard to see, a person could step and injure a leg.
 Be careful!

-At points along the trail, you can see the work of trail maintainers as old faded markers are sprayed to maintain their color and cut trees.
+At points along the trail, you can see trail maintainers’ work as old faded markers are sprayed to maintain their color and cut trees.

 Besides man, creatures of the wild are busy at work as you’ll find signs of wildlife if you pay attention.
 Woodpeckers certainly leave their marks.